minprog/programming-2/30 Problem Sets/50 Python/50 Programs.md

 slower.

 For problems 4 and 6, you will want to make calls to *runSimulation()* to get simulation data and plot it.
-However, you don’t want the visualization getting in the way.
+However, you don't want the visualization getting in the way.
 If you choose to do this visualization exercise, before you get started on problems 4 and 6 and before you turn your problem set in, make sure to comment the visualization code out of *runSimulation()*.